polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 cd workspace/sources/mpfs-linux

     Modify the sources as per your requirement
-    Build the updated kernel by running the following command: "devtool build linux-intel" If the build is successful, you can generate the yocto image, by running: "devtool build-image core-image-minimal" After you test your image, by flashing on the hardware and found everything is working as per your requirement, you can instruct devtool to add the patches to your own layer git status
+    Build the updated kernel by running the following command: "devtool build mpfs-linux" If the build is successful, you can generate the yocto image, by running: "devtool build-image core-image-minimal" After you test your image, by flashing on the hardware and found everything is working as per your requirement, you can instruct devtool to add the patches to your own layer git status